scottslowe/weblog/content/post/2019-09-09-consuming-preexisting-aws-infrastructure-with-cluster-api.md

 Fortunately, CAPA makes it reasonably straightforward to use pre-existing infrastructure.
 The key here is the `networkSpec` object in a Cluster definition.
 Readers who read the post on [highly available clusters on AWS with Cluster API][xref-1] saw how to use the `networkSpec` object to tell CAPA how to create subnets across multiple availability zones (AZs) for greater availability.
 The `networkSpec` object can _also_ be used to tell CAPA how to use pre-existing infrastructure.

 For this second use case (having CAPA use pre-existing infrastructure), users will need to add a `networkSpec` object to the Cluster definition that provides the IDs of the VPC and the subnets within the VPC that CAPA should use.
-Here's an example:
+Here's an example (this example assumes CAPI v1alpha1; the full "path" to where `networkSpec` should be specified changes in CAPI v1alpha2):

 ```yaml
 spec: